bjindal4/grunt-treeshake/README.md

 			console.log('myMethod called');		}
 	});

-The define expects that you will return a value.
+The define function expects that you will return a value.
 The value can be anything.
-Typically it will be either a function or object but can represent anything even primitive values such as a Boolean, String, Number, or Array.
+Typically it will return either a function or object but can represent anything even primitive values such as a Boolean, String, Number, or Array.

 Definitions can be referenced by other definitions like so: